tetratelabs/istio-cost-analyzer/README.md

 ### Creating `destination_pod`

-First, you must create the `destination_pod` metric for Dapani to read from.
+First, you must create the `destination_pod` metric for the cost tool to read from.

 Add the following to all of your deployments: